lycosystem/lydata/2021-clb-oropharynx/README.md

 This is the actual mapping dictionary that describes how to transform the `raw.csv` table into the `data.csv` table that can be fed into and understood by [LyProX](https://lyprox.org).

-See [here](https://rmnldwg.github.io/lyscripts/lyscripts/data/lyproxify.html#transform_to_lyprox) for details on how this dictionary is used by the `lyproxify` script.
+See [the docs](https://lyscripts.readthedocs.io/latest/data/lyproxify.html#lyscripts.data.lyproxify.transform_to_lyprox) for details on how this dictionary is used by the `lyproxify` script.

 It contains a tree-like structure that is human-readable and mimics the tree of multi-level headers in the final `data.csv` file.
 For every column in the final `data.csv` file, the dictionary describes from which columns in the `raw.csv` file the data should be extracted and what function should be applied to it.